 Designed to create “a new, positive culture” around cannabis, the shop is bright and inviting.
 Drop by to shop CBD oil, skincare and edibles, or enjoy alternative therapies.
 Massages, meditation, yoga, herbal workshops, energy healing, reflexology and life coaching are all on the menu.

 Barcelona’s Kuza Chocolate is crafted “from bud and bean to bar”.
 Kuza’s chocolatiers mix single origin cocoa with specialist strains and fresh ingredients to make high-quality edibles.
 Some bars include cannabis, while others are made with pure CBD.
 Pick up a bar at LDN CBD, above, or in stockists in Dublin and Barcelona.

 The Raw Botanics Co

->

-> Brits, this one is for you: The Raw Botanics Co is domestic and available on Amazon UK.
+Brits, this one is for you: The Raw Botanics Co is domestic and available on Amazon UK.
 Its initial offering includes three strengths of CBD oil in sleek dropper bottle packaging.
 Best of all, a percentage of net profits goes to British charities.
-At the time of writing, these include Young Women’s Outreach Project, Young Minds or St Cuthbert’s Hospice.
+At the time of writing, these include Young Women’s Outreach Project and Young Minds.